nf-core instructions

 Create the pipeline

 All pipelines must use the nf-core template.
-This is done by using the nf-core create command - see the docs for detailed instructions.
+This is done by using the nf-core pipelines create command - see the docs for detailed instructions.
 This tool does lots of things for you: it gives you the correct file structure and boiler plate code and also sets up the required git infrastructure for you to keep your pipeline in sync in the future.

 Push to GitHub